-The South Bend-Elkhart Regional Development Authority (RDA) is a separate corporate and political body that was formed in 2015 to apply for and then distribute the $42 million of Regional Cities Initiative funding to spur investment in quality-of-life projects for Elkhart, Marshall and St. Joseph Counties and the municipalities within the region.
+The Northern Indiana Regional Development Authority is a separate corporate and political body that was formed in 2015 to apply for and then distribute the $42 million of Regional Cities Initiative funding to spur investment in quality-of-life projects for Elkhart, Marshall and St. Joseph Counties and the municipalities within the region.
 A five-member board experienced in transportation, regional economic development, business and finance was appointed by the Mayors and Commissioners of the member counties and the South Bend-Elkhart Regional Partnership was engaged to administer the work on behalf of the board.

 Indiana Code 36-7.6 defines the process of establishing an RDA and sets forth the duties and powers of the development authority, primarily focused on assisting in the coordination of local efforts concerning projects of regional importance.